TheDeanLab/navigate-plugin-template/README.md

 - `docs/`: Documentation for your plugin.
 - `examples/`: Example scripts or configurations.

-(Describe each directory and its intended use in more detail.)

 ### Contributing

 After developing your plugin, you can contribute it back to the Navigate community.
 Please see our contribution guidelines for more information.